-10. Commitments and Contingencies
+9. Commitments and Contingencies

-Collaboration Agreement with Sacco S.r.l.
+Manufacture and Supply Agreement with Sacco S.r.l.

 In July 2019, we entered into an agreement with Sacco S.r.l. ("Sacco") pursuant to which Sacco will manufacture and supply single strain, non-genetically modified microbes intended for oral delivery or oral use in pharmaceutical products exclusively for us for a period of five years.
-Sacco may terminate the agreement if the provision of manufacturing services has been, or is scheduled to be, inactive for a period of six consecutive months.
+Sacco may terminate the agreement if the provision of manufacturing services has been, or is scheduled to be, inactive for a consecutive period of six months.
 We agreed to pay Sacco an aggregate of €3.0 million, consisting of payments of €0.6 million annually during the exclusivity period.
-We incurred annual exclusivity fees since inception of approximately €1.8 million, and no amounts are currently due.
-We currently have an additional contractual arrangement for manufacturing in place with an affiliate of Sacco that will require us to spend an aggregate minimum amount of €1.5 million annually during each of 2022, 2023 and 2024 and €0.9 million on or before March 1, 2025.
+We have incurred annual exclusivity fees since inception of approximately €2.4 million, and no amounts are currently due.

+We have an additional contractual arrangement with an affiliate of Sacco for manufacturing that will require us to spend an aggregate minimum amount of €5.4 million, consisting of €1.5 million annually during each of 2022, 2023 and 2024 and €0.9 million on or before March 1, 2025.